-As accounting officer, the Headteacher has responsibility for ensuring that the Academy delivers good value in the use of public resources.
+As accounting officer, the Headteacher has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

-The accounting officer considers how the Academy's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the Academy has delivered improved value for money during the year by
+The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The accounting officer for the academy trust has delivered improved value for money during the year by:

-- working with the Finance Manager to review existing contracts and negotiate reduced costs such as the Auditors contract which resulted in additional services being provided at a lower overall cost. - working with the strategy group and finance monitoring pair to review school benchmarking information to consider whether expenditure is at odds with normal practice.
-The exercise undertaken in June 2019 using data from our auditors and from the DfE did not reveal any areas of concern. - reviewing the Teaching Assistant complement to ensure adequate provision is made to meet one to one requirements to cover SEND needs while giving support in the classroom, running necessary interventions for particular teaching and learning needs and living within a limited budget.
-This resulted in producing a flexible structure that allowed all key needs to be met, made best use of the skills of existing staff and involved careful selection of new staff, where required, based on their skills.
+- working with the School Business Manager to review existing contracts and negotiate reduced costs such as the photocopier contract which resulted in and improved service being provided at a lower overall cost. - working with the finance monitoring pair to review school benchmarking information to consider whether expenditure is at odds with normal practice.
+The exercise, using data from our auditors and from the DfE did not reveal any areas of concern. - working with the School Business Manager to obtain a finance package to meet the needs of the Academy selecting a product that was endorsed by other schools and at lower cost than comparable packages.